 8 The Void: MOONSTONE, 7 Enlightenment: AMETHYST, 6 Intuition: LAPIS, 5 Healing: TURQUOISE, 4 Love: CHRYSOPRASE, 3 Mental Clarity: CITRINE, 2 Creativity: GARNET and 1 Stability: HEMATITE

-You can have whatever stones represent your path best of course, or just one stone in the middle if you like.
+You can have whatever stones tahe best represent your path of course, or just one stone in the middle if you like (that would cost $75 or $100 - depending on the stone) .
 Email us for more info.

 This dharmachakra has eight lapis lazuli stones to represent the Medicine Buddha, who cures the illness of suffering using the medicine of his teachings.
 His full name is "Medicine Master Lapis Lazuli Light."
 The practice of Medicine Buddha, the Supreme Healer (Sangye Menla in Tibetan) is not only a very powerful method for healing and increasing healing powers both for oneself and others, but also for overcoming the inner sickness of attachment, hatred, and ignorance.
 To meditate on the Medicine Buddha helps decrease physical and mental illness and suffering.

 The stones in the silver version are larger on this piece than on the other dharmachakra with stones, and we modified the piece accordingly, making the places for the stones slightly larger.